-Placement tests are given to all incoming students - freshmen, transfers, and readmits - who have not completed college-level course work in English and/or mathematics.
-On-campus students who are placed in developmental English and/or mathematics are required to enroll in such course(s) during the first semester of enrollment.
+Incoming First-Year Students will be placed in their initial English and math courses based on their SAT or ACT scores at the time of admission.
+Students may choose to complete an optional placement test to enroll in a higher-level course.
+Transfer students who have not completed a college-level English or math course will be required to take a placement test to be placed in their RBC English or math courses.
+Students who are placed in developmental English and/or mathematics are required to enroll in such course(s) during the first semester of enrollment.
 They must continue to enroll in the course(s) until a grade of "C" or better is received.
+Students who place into any remedial courses are strongly encouraged to embark on summer remedial work, to help assure the timeline for their degree progress is not delayed.